wilzbach/docs.asyncy.com/storyscript/README.md

 i3 = 0
 ```

+Integers are unlimited in size and have no minimum or maximum value.

 Additionally, Storyscript can represent numbers with decimals as floating-point numbers (`float`):

 ```coffeescript
 f1 = 1.2
 f2 = -3.14
 ```

+The engine uses IEEE-754 double precision floating point arithmetic.

 ## Boolean